TotallyNotAHaxxer/Frizz/README.md

 | Proto info | Ethernet and ARP |
 | Dot11 Elements | OSPF Authentication, Radio tap, Probe requests |

+Frizz is not only here to help you out with simple information but it also features a currently testing IDS for wifi names and SSID's. if a SSID pops up that is of a certain name, length etc it might be flagged for suspicous activity.

 # installing crystal [Required]